Do you want to help ensure that families in your community have access to nutritious food?

 Interested in getting involved?

-Please complete and submit our interest form for SNAP application assistance.
+Please complete and submit our interest form for food stamp application assistance.

 SNAP Outreach Interest Form

-The Hunger Free Hotline is a multilingual toll-free number that connects people to needed food.
+The statewide Hunger Free Hotline is a bilingual, toll-free number that connects people to needed food and nutrition.
 It is a free “one-stop” resource that offers geographically-based referrals to both public and private food assistance programs throughout the state.
 All calls are kept confidential.

 Our food assistance navigators provide tailored referrals for federal and charitable food programs from more than 1,200 available resources in the Hunger Free Hotline database.
 They screen for all federal nutrition assistance programs.

-Your organization can be a resource for people at risk of or experiencing hunger.
+Your organization can be a resource for people struggling to make ends meet and experiencing hunger.

 If involved with any type of food assistance, please consider adding your agency to our database.
-This is not limited to but could include congregate meal sites, holiday meal sites, mobile feeding sites, Summer Food Service Program sites, SNAP Outreach sites or Meals on Wheels.
+This is not limited to but could include food pantries, congregate meal sites, holiday meal sites, mobile feeding sites, summer meal sites, home-delivered meal programs and nutrition education.
 Applicable information to share for our hotline database includes your service areas, access requirements (if any), populations served, types of food provided, hours of operation, donations accepted at sites and volunteers needed.

-For more information about the Hunger Free Hotline, please email Enika Stasko, Hotline Lead Navigator.
+For more information about the Hunger Free Hotline, please email Maryann Long.

 Add or update your agency’s information